 The Division of Agricultural Resources Ground Water Program is responsible for a variety of programs, laws, and rules for protection of ground water from pesticides.
 ISDA has a cooperative agreement with EPA to implement the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
-Additionally, the Idaho Pesticide Management Plan (PMP), and the Rules Governing Pesticide Management Plans for Ground Water Protection (IDAPA 02.03.01) (Idaho PMP Rule) require the state to respond to pesticide detections in Idaho ground water.
+Additionally, the Idaho PMP, and the Idaho PMP Rule require the state to respond to pesticide detections in Idaho ground water.